Genre: Science Fiction, Space Opera

 Rating: 5 stars

-I received an ARC from the publisher in exchange for an honest review.
-My thanks to Solaris.
+I received a copy of this book from Solaris in exchange for an honest review.
 All opinions are my own.
 My thanks to Rebellion and Netgalley.